thaont99/hangman/README.md

 # hangman
-my own version of the game hangman
+My own version of the game hangman
+- Complete: 12-May-22
+- Work with: List, While - If, Loop, Function, Random Module